 What are the breeding habits of the Leadbeater’s Possum?

-Leadbeater’s possums live in colonies of up to 12 animals but only one pair will breed.
+Leadbeater’s Possums live in colonies of up to 12 animals but only one pair within that colony will breed.
 Breeding can occur twice a year (spring/summer & autumn/winter) with up to 2 joeys being born.

-Loose bark is wound into a round ball and is used for lining nests in old hollows, or, as in the case of Yellingbo, in nest boxes and sometimes in tree ferns.
+Loose bark is wound into a round ball and is used for lining nests in old hollows, or, as in the case of Yellingbo Nature Conservation Area, in nest boxes and sometimes in tree ferns.

 What do Leadbeater’s Possums eat?

-It is known to eat insects, such as moths, crickets and beetles, and spiders which it claws out from underneath tree bark, or finds hanging from bark strips.
-Some insects exude a sweet liquid called “honeydew”, which the Leadbeater’s possum licks off the leaves of trees.
-It enjoys the gum, nectar and sap of wattle trees and eucalyptus trees.
-At Yellingbo the Helmeted Honeyeaters like to feed on sap running from cuts in tree trunks made by the possums.
+They are known to eat insects, such as moths, crickets and beetles, and spiders which it claws out from underneath tree bark, or finds hanging from bark strips.
+Some insects exude a sweet liquid called “honeydew”, which the Leadbeater’s Possum licks off the leaves of trees.
+It feeds on the gum, nectar and sap of wattle trees and eucalyptus trees.
+At Yellingbo Nature Conservation Area the Helmeted Honeyeaters feed on sap running from cuts in tree trunks made by the possums.

 For more information